 June, as always, is a very quiet and difficult month for birdwatching in Sydney.
 Most of my time was spent bushwalking and exploring Garigal National Park more thoroughly.
 The benefit of this was that I got my 100th Species for Deep Creek - a Lewin's Rail in a thick patch of Blechnum fern and Gahnia (Swordgrass).
 June is a particularly good month for Honeyeaters however and I got the first Northern Beaches record in more than five years of Tawny-Crowned Honeyeater along Waratah Track on West Head.
 They stuck around for over a month and were viewed by several other people after I reported them to Ebird 6 and Birdline NSW.

 July and August were mainly spent bushwalking (or bush 'climbing' as it often ends up) and looking for a job.
 Birding was limited to about two days per week.
 The highlight was discovering a sizeable population of Large-billed Scrubwren in Ku-ring-gai Chase NP.
-Other bonuses included finding a White-bellied Sea-Eagle nest with a chick, two Pacific Baza (right) at Irrawong Reserve and nine other species of Raptor.
+Other bonuses included finding a White-bellied Sea-Eagle nest with a chick, two Pacific Baza (left) at Irrawong Reserve and nine other species of Raptor.

 September - the month that saved my Big Year.
 Well, where to begin?
 September started off very nicely with Dusky Woodswallow, Tree Martin and Pallid Cuckoo all at West Head, and all rare birds for the Northern Beaches (NB).
 Then out of nowhere, bam!
 The interior of NSW dried up and birds that almost never occur on the NB started flocking to the coast.
 I'm talking White-winged Triller, Fairy Martin, Spotted Crake, White-Browed Woodswallow, Masked Woodswallow, Brown Songlark, Rufous Songlark, Restless Flycatcher, and Red-Capped Robin (the only one I missed, but seen by friends).
 Other good birds 7 were Curlew Sandpiper and Baillon's Crake at Long Reef Golf Couse, Large-billed Scrubwren in Irrawong, Painted Buttonquail at Elvina Bay and Swamp Harrier at Dee Why Lagoon.